SlobodanStojkovic/NodeJS-Weather-App/README.md

 # NodeJS Weather App

-## This Weatcher Application will show you details about desired location, including latitude and longitude, as well as temperature and humidity for the desired location.
+## This Weather Application will show you details about desired location, including latitude and longitude, as well as temperature and humidity for the desired location.

 ### To run this application:
 1. Clone project repository